astrivant/polyad/docs/graphs/replication.md

 - `.status.readyReplicas`: copies observed ready or successfully completed.

 A group stays alive at zero copies.
 Completed finite copies remain completed;
-replica count is not a repeated-job trigger.
+replica count controls the number of copies.
 Use [activation pulses](../workloads/activation.md) when work must repeat.
 Replicating a Daemon copies its selected Deployment or StatefulSet controller; each copy retains that definition's own replica setting.
 Bounds count copies of the selected abstraction, not the total Pods in their descendant graphs.